Chapter 4

 currents flowing in the equatorial plane.
 The entrainment of

-then induces a powerful electric generator in
+field - a powerful electric generator

-black hole, while the extracted energy strengthens the
+into a black hole, while the extracted energy strengthens the

 electromagnetic field.
 Other charged particles are then